 Because the park is a protected area, rockhounding and collecting plants or animals is prohibited.

 The national recreation area contains a wealth of cultural resources, including petroglyphs, pictures carved on the rocks many hundreds of years ago by early Native American inhabitants.
 Although the meaning of these rock carvings are the subject of much debate, they are an irreplaceable key to the past.
-If you see anyone defacing a petroglyph or damaging an archeological site, please report it to a National Park Service Ranger.
+If you see anyone defacing a petroglyph or damaging an archeological site, please report it to the Lake Mead NRA Communications Center at (702) 293-8998.

 Lake Mead National Recreation Area has few established hiking trails.
 When cooler weather prevails from November through March, National Park Service guided hikes and walks are conducted in various areas throughout the recreation area.
 (Ranger-led programs)

 Visitors familiar with the area often take "cross-country" trips by foot, employing various U.S. Geological Survey Maps (topographic quadrangles).
-Free backcountry road maps and hiking information handouts for recommended hikes may be obtained at the Alan Bible Visitor Center located at the junction of US Hwy 93 and Lakeshore Scenic Drive.
-USGS topographical maps and other literature are sold at the visitor center for your convenience and enjoyment.
+Free backcountry road maps and hiking information handouts for recommended hikes may be obtained at the Alan Bible Visitor Center located at the junction of US Hwy 93 and Lakeshore Scenic Road.
 Go to the Weather page for more in depth information, including average minimum and maximum temperatures throughout the year in Boulder City, Nevada and Bullhead City, Arizona.

 Did You Know?